SillyFreak/typst-prequery/docs/manual.typ

 #{
   let example = raw(block: true, lang: "typ", read("/src/lib.typ").trim())
-  codly.codly(ranges: ((71, 72), (87, 87), (90, 90), (93, 96), (101, none)))
+  codly.codly(ranges: ((85, 85), (88, 88), (91, 94), (99, none)))
   example
 }

 This function shadows a built-in one, which is of course not technically necessary.
-It does require us to keep an alias to the original function, though.
+It does require us to call the original function by prefixing the `std` module, though.
 The Parameters to the used #ref-fn("prequery()") function are as follows: the first two parameters specify the metadata made available for querying.
-The last one is also simple, it just specifies what to display if prequery is in fallback mode: the Unicode character "Frame with Picture" \u{1F5BC}.
+The last one is also simple, it just specifies what to display if prequery is in fallback mode: the Unicode character "Frame with Picture" #box(height: 0.65em, move(dy: -0.3em)[\u{1F5BC}]).

 The third parameter, written as ```typc _builtin_image.with(..args)``` is the most involved: first of all, this expression is a function that is only called if not in fallback mode.
 More importantly, `args` is an `arguments` value, and such a value apparently remembers where it was constructed.
 Compare these two functions (here, `image()` is just the regular, built-in function):